◄ RETURN TO INDEX

 REQUIRED COMPONENTS

-022 tbspred or white wine vinegar (your choice, both achieve optimal acidity)
+022 tbspred or white wine vinegar (French preferred)

 042 tspDijon mustard (the emulsification catalyst)